grannycart/by-sound-alone/index.md

 also an action-packed page-turner!
 It should be entertaining to read.
 If you find this isn't the case, you should probably let me know.

-In it's current state it is a complete novel, though a pre-release draft.
+In its current state it is a complete novel, though a pre-release draft.
 What does that mean?
 It is a whole story, and has been wholly edited by the author (me) but not an editor.
 Take from that what you will.
 There may be (almost certainly are) some spelling and grammar